List of Ned's Declassified School Survival Guide characters: Mr. Dren

+Mr. Adam

 Mr. Adam (Adam Conway) is a familiar face around the school.
 He is a teacher who occurs frequently throughout the series.
-He frequently serves as a study hall teacher, although he appears as a substitute teacher on the episode "Substitute Teachers."
-When the students try to give him long explanations he looks at them as if he doesn't care.
+He mostly serves as a study hall teacher, although he appears as a substitute teacher in the episode "Substitute Teachers."
+When the students try to give him long explanations, he looks at them as if he doesn't care.
 He appears to be more laid back, if not the most laid back faculty member at Polk.
 He is usually always seen along with a big group of other faculty members.

+Miss Knapp

 Miss Knapp (Ellen Albertini Dow) is the elderly social studies teacher who always likes to sleep, as her name implies.
 Her replacement is Mr. Pal, the school's former principal.

+Nigel Hattorff

-Nigel Hattorff (Nolan North) is the art teacher who speaks with a German accent and has a hairstyle similar to that of Coconut Head.
+Nigel Hattorff (Nolan North) is the German-accented art teacher who has a hairstyle similar to that of Coconut Head.
 He is based on Andy Warhol.

+Mr. Weiner

 Mr. Weiner (Marc Weiner) is a substitute teacher who used to be Ned, Moze and Cookie's elementary school substitute.
 He has saved Ned from the girls' bathroom three times.
 He tries bringing his little grade school skits with him (including a large walrus with help from Ned) to Polk to make his students laugh.
 He is seen only in "Substitute Teachers".